shaik1002/biggitlabbomb/doc/user/gitlab_duo_chat/index.md

 ### In the editor window

-> - Introduced as [generally available](https://gitlab.com/groups/gitlab-org/-/epics/15218) in the GitLab Workflow extension for VS Code 5.15.0.
+> - [Generally available](https://gitlab.com/groups/gitlab-org/-/epics/15218) in the GitLab Workflow extension for VS Code 5.15.0.

 To open GitLab Duo Chat in the editor window, use any of these methods: